ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 - icuOccupancy: Decimal (representing a percentage).
 "ICU Occupancy" and "Current total ICU bed occupancy in Virginia hospitals, including COVID-19 and non-COVID patients."
 This comment also applies to the next two statistics.
 - icuSurgeBeds: Integer.
 "ICU Surge Beds"
 - icuSurgeOccupancy: Decimal (representing a percentage).
 "ICU Occupancy including Surge Beds".

+# Fields in vhhaCovid19Vaccinations.csv
+Explanations appearing in quotes come directly from the VHHA COVID-19 dashboard

+- date: YYYY-MM-DD format.
+"Administered as of" date as reported in the dashboard.
+- totalHospitalVaccinations: Integer.
+"COVID-19 Vaccines Administered by Hospitals.
+Weekly tally of COVID-19 vaccine doses administered by Virginia hospitals and health systems."
+The "weekly tally" explanation from the VHHA is a bit confusing.
+This number is, indeed, an inception-to-date cumulative count of COVID-19 vaccinations.

 # Observations
 Various observations of data published in the VHHA Dashboard.